mayankpadhi/AI_Codes/README.md

-# AI_Codes
+# Interesting AI Codes
 Some interesting artificial intelligence implementations developed by me during AI labs in my institute.
 This will be updated throughout the semester.
 The detailed problems are stated in their respective directories.
-* State Space Search Problems
+* Week 1: State Space Search Problems
-* Hill-Climbing and Variable Neighbourhood search descent: Solving K-SAT problems
+* Week 2: Hill-Climbing and Variable Neighbourhood search descent: Solving K-SAT problems
-* Genetic Algorithm Problem: Travelling Salesman
+* Week 3: Genetic Algorithm Problem: Travelling Salesman
-* Path Finding: A* on Visibility Graph
+* Week 4: Path Finding: A* on Visibility Graph
-* Constraint Satisfaction Problem: Sudoku Solver
+* Week 5: Constraint Satisfaction Problem: Sudoku Solver
-* K-means clustering using MLE
+* Week 6: K-means clustering using MLE

 More to be added soon